patricks-js/patricks-js/README.md

 ## 💫 About me

 I'm a **Brazilian software engineering student** and I've been involved with programming for 4 years now.
 During this time, I've been studying languages and tools such as JavaScript, TypeScript, Node, React, Java and Spring.
-I currently consider myself a Junior.

 I'm **passionate about technology** and, for me, software engineering goes far beyond the code, it's the general processes that involve this universe, which has made me love the area even more.